 What about a free VPN for China?

 Not only will free VPNs likely not work in China, they are also notorious for being malicious, dangerous, data collection tools.
-As explained in the free VPN guide, free VPNs are often used to collect data, which is then sold to third parties in order to monetize the “free VPN” software.
+As explained in my discussion of free VPNs services, these are often used to collect data, which is then sold to third parties in order to monetize the “free VPN” software.

 Bottom line on all free VPNs: If something is free, then you are the product.
-(As an alternative to a free VPN in China, you can check out a free trial VPN.)
+(As an alternative to a free VPN in China, you can check out free trial VPN providers.)

 If your VPN is not working in China, do this…